Klortho/config-one-project/cookbook.md

 class Shazzam {
   constructor(opts) {

+    // Apply the settings from the data attribute on the instance,
+    // with higher precedence than the defaults, but less than the
+    // constructor options.
-    // Here is where to apply the gatherer, since it operates per-instance: this._options = C1.extend(defaults, DataAttributeJsonGatherer, opts);
+    this._options = C1.extend(defaults, DataAttributeJsonHarvester, opts);

     ...
   }